 See the documentation for searchable rolling restarts here: How searchable rolling restart works.

-Put a search head cluster member into detention via Splunk Web
+Put a cluster member into detention using Splunk Web

-To put a search head cluster member into detention from Splunk Web, complete the following steps:
+To put a search head cluster member into detention using Splunk Web:

 - Log in to any search head cluster member.